it3xl/git-repo-sync/README.md

 * the first repository owns the prefix **foo-**<br/>
 * the second repository owns the prefix **bar/**<br/>

-Only branches with such the prefixes will be synchronized and visible on both sides.<br/>
+Only branches with such the prefixes will be synchronized and visible on both sides.

+Git-conflicts solving.
+The prefix owner will win in case of any conflicting git-commits.
+Commits of a loser will be rejected, but he just has to repeat his commits again from his local repository after a Git update.

 For now, Git-tags are excluded from synchronization.<br/>
-Git-conflicts.
-The owner will win in the case of any conflicting git-commits.
-Commits of a loser will be rejected, but he just has to repeat his commits again from his local repository after a Git update.

-You need to describe the prefixes and details of your real remote repositories in a simple config-file.<br/>
-Create the same file as [your_repo_some_name.sh](https://github.com/it3xl/git-sync/blob/master/repo_settings/sample_repo.sh) and put it next to it.

-Now, run the **git-sync** and pass the name of your config file as a parameter.<br/>
-Run **git-sync** so periodically, better once in a minute.

-That's all.
-You may work and forget about **git-sync**.<br/>
-In the case of any synchronization interruption the **git-sync** will do everything right.

 ## FAQ